Lesson 2: Organizing tickets and users

 Try it yourself: Creating an organization

 Zendesk Support doesn't contain any default organizations.
 If you choose to use organizations, you will need to create them.
-To see how to assign and open a ticket, take a look at this video:
+To see how to create organizations, take a look at this video:

 You'll see that there are three tabs within the ticket.
 The first is the Organization tab, the second is the User tab, and the third is the Ticket tab.

-- To create a new organization, click the Organization tab.
-Since the user doesn't already belong to an organization, the tab shows Organization (create).
+- To create a new organization, click Organization (create).

 - You'll be prompted to enter an organization name.
 Enter a name.
 For example, you might just call this organization Customers.